 To access the settings in Special Words, tap its Actions button at the top right in the Word List, and then tap the Settings button.
-Depending on the version of iOS your device is running, the style may look slightly different to that shown here.
 Using the Actions button also provides access to managing profiles, and exporting and importing data: these additional facilities are explained in Chapter 5.

 Adjust to suit your child's ability and concentration.

 Set Automatic to ON to make the next page of cards appear automatically as soon as you have matched all the ones on the current page.

 When this is ON, the word for each matching card is spoken when it appears.
 This can help children who are just starting to use the activities, or who are struggling with picture matching.
 Once you have moved on to matching words to pictures or pictures to words, you may want to turn it OFF: otherwise the sound may provide too much help, so you're not testing your child's visual recognition of words at all.

 Turn this OFF if you don't want each word spoken after it is matched.

 Record New Sounds

 When this is ON, you must record a sound for each new word you add, before you can save your changes.
 If you turn it off, the sound recording and play buttons don't appear, and you only need to add the text and picture for each word you add.
 If you don't want to use sounds at all (e.g. for a child who is profoundly deaf), turn off all 3 sound settings.

 You can change the font used to display the text on the cards in the activities and in the Word List.
 By default, the Special Letters font included with Special Words is used.
 The app also includes two OpenDyslexic fonts, designed to increase readability for users with dyslexia.
 You can also choose any font that's provided by Apple's iOS.